mixmix/mixmix.github.io/content/post/cybernetic-signal/index.md

     <div class='body'>

   Boring but necessary house + kid stuff.
-I got scared that this would dominate all
-    my communication with my wife.
+I got scared that this would dominate all my communication with my partner.
 Like the "work" chat above it allows us to protect our relationship (somewhat) from the onslaught of logistics.

    </div>
   </details>